GCleuziou/code2aes2vec/Datasets/README.md

 ### Dublin Dataset :

 The Dublin dataset is a subset of the [Azcona&Smeaton's Dataset](https://figshare.com/articles/dataset/_5_Million_Python_Bash_Programming_Submissions_for_5_Courses_Grades_for_Computer-Based_Exams_over_3_academic_years_/12610958).
 It includes student programs from the University of Dublin, carried out between 2016 and 2019.
-Although the original corpus, made available in July 2020, contains nearly 600,000 programs (Python and Bash), we propose here an enriched subset of 42,487 programs.
+Although the original corpus, made available in July 2020, contains nearly 600,000 programs (Python and Bash), we propose here a subset of 42,487 programs enriched semi-automatically with test cases.

 ### Format :